 They all had very active war careers.
 Their most spectacular moments were POW's fight against Bismarck in company with Hood, May 1941, in which POW was hit repeatedly, but none of her vital systems were put out of action by enemy shellfire; KGV's participation in the defeat and sinking of Bismarck a few days later (as Home Fleet Flagship); and DOY's defeat of Scharnhorst in late December 1943.

-The only wartime loss was POW, which (along with the battlecruiser Repulse) was sunk off the coast of Malaya by a series of air strikes made by Japanese land based Naval aircraft on 10 December 1941.
-She became the first battleship sunk underway at sea by aircraft, and this event, more than Pearl Harbor, signaled the end of the battleship's years as the dominant class of warship.
+The only wartime loss was POW, which (along with the battlecruiser Repulse) was sunk off the coast of Malaya by a series of air strikes made by large numbers of Japanese land based naval bombers on 10 December 1941.
+She became the first (but certainly not the last) battleship sunk underway at sea by aircraft.
+This event, more than Pearl Harbor, signaled the end of the battleship's years as the dominant class of warship.

 The complexity and evolution of the design selection process is interesting.
 The following information on this topic is summarized from Norman Friedman's definitive book on the subject U.S. Battleships - An Illustrated Design History.

-In all, 15 preliminary sketch designs were considered, and variations of the most promising were analyzed.
+In all, 15 preliminary sketch designs were considered and variations of the most promising were analyzed.
 Each was identified by a letter of the alphabet.
-The preliminary design finally chosen for further development ("K") was a 30.5kt proposal with 9-14in guns in three triple turrets, all forward of the superstructure (as in Nelson), and a 15in armor belt (immune zone 19,000-30,000 yards) on a 710ft hull.
+The preliminary design finally chosen for further development ("K") was a 30.5 knot proposal with nine 14 inch guns in three triple turrets, all forward of the superstructure (as in Nelson) and a 15 inch armor belt (immune zone 19,000-30,000 yards) on a 710 foot hull.
 Several months passed before it was discovered that this layout did not result in the weight savings envisioned.

 Sketch designs in the next step of the selection process, as the original "K" proposal was refined, eventually numbered 35!
 These were assigned Roman numerals.
 Variations in armament, armor, hull length, torpedo protection, speed, internal layout, in fact almost every specification, were explored.
 The first of this series were numbers I through V.